Whose Water Is It?

 Keeping a Flow

 We were interested in her approach to her work and her life.
 Friendsofwater.com resonates in a big way with Maude's approach.
 She is realistically facing the challenges, working to bring positive change, and remaining hopeful.
 She came across as energetic and cheerful - while others in her position might be grim and gloomy.
 Can we live justly and joyfully?
 We've been finding ourselves exploring issues like this of late.
 Given the numerous threats earth and those of us on it face, it is sometimes hard to remain hopeful.
 What's your favorite looming disaster?
 We've found ourselves working to strike an appropriate balance on how to even discuss these things appropriately, let alone act on them.
-We've wondered if having some serious discussion about the threats to our water will hurt business.
 But Maude asked "Where are the truth tellers?"
 How about if we address the issues as we see them, but have our goal be to inspire understanding and action in the right directions?

 Using, Enjoying and Celebrating Water

 Friendsofwater.com believes we should celebrate all that we have - and we focus on water.
 Water is, as Maude reminded us, the very life-blood of earth.
 We recognize and delight in all the ways we benefit from water in our health, recreation, gardening and environment.
 Like all blessings this comes with a responsibility.
 We believe in using water consciously and not wasting it.
 This precious resource - on which life itself depends - is under assault.
 It is up to us to protect it for everyone's use, preserve it for future generations, and work to bring it back to the pure state life deserves and requires.
-The Waterfall, friendsofwater.com's emailed magazine hopes to inspire interest and action through a sharing of stories, information, news, tips - and special discounts on quality selecte products to save water, filter water, and celebrate water.
+The Waterfall, friendsofwater.com's emailed magazine hopes to inspire interest and action through a sharing of stories, information, news, tips - and special discounts on quality selected products to save water, filter water, and celebrate water.
 We hope you'll enjoy hearing from us, reading, learning and reflecting.
-The products cover a wide range - from purifiers and filters to sprinklers to rain gauges and hydropacks and insulated bags.
+The products cover a wide range - from purifiers and filters to sprinklers.
 Pardon the pun - but there is a steady stream of products as we find good products we can provide at good prices to our members.
-We feature one or more in most issues of The Waterfall.
-We'd be delighted if you get the ezine: save water: stories and product discounts.

 Water is a Human Right